-Mr. Siebert prior to March 22, 2004 had either advanced funds to Chembio Diagnostic Systems, Inc. or paid vendors directly on Chembio Diagnostic Systems, Inc.'s behalf for a total of \$182,181.
-This amount was repaid in the fourth quarter of 2006.
+Mr. Siebert prior to March 22, 2004 had either advanced funds to Chembio Diagnostic Systems, Inc. or paid vendors directly on Chembio Diagnostic Systems, Inc.'s behalf.
+The total amount so paid or advanced totaled \$182,181 and was repaid in the fourth quarter of 2006.
 In addition as of December 31, 2007, all of the accrued interest on the debt due to Mr. Siebert had been paid.